 - 1. Affordable housing is encouraged wherever residential uses are permitted. - 2.
-Notwithstanding the maximum residential densities that are specified for various land use designations of this Plan, development designed exclusively for occupancy by senior citizens may be permitted to exceed the maximum unit density allowed without bonusing provided that the applicable residential policies are met. - 3.
 The City shall provide for the creation of additional residential dwelling units and specific regulations for additional residential dwelling units will be established in the Zoning Bylaw.

 9.2.2 Special Needs Housing